by Mac Barnett

 by Amy Krouse Rosenthal

-My other favorite Amy Krouse Rosenthal books include: Spoon, Chopsticks, Little Pea, Duck!
-Rabbit!, and I Wish You More.
+Also by Amy Krouse Rosenthal: Spoon, Chopsticks, Little Pea, Duck!
+Rabbit!, Dear Girl, and I Wish You More

 Dragons Love Tacos